grenaud/dice/README.md

 	       chr1:518593-712340

-[freq ..]    : A set of tab-separated files containing derived allele frequencies from different panel populations.
-This file should be in mistar format (https://github.com/grenaud/mistar).
+[freq ..]    : A set of 1 or more tab-separated files containing derived allele frequencies from different panel populations.
+These files should be in mistar format (https://github.com/grenaud/mistar).

 For example: